-Vincent Laine is a half Breton and half Scottish musician and dancer, now living in Finland.
+Dr. Vincent Laine-Michaud is a half Breton and half Scottish musician and dancer, now living in Finland.
 As a professional artist, Vincent plays the Gaelic wire strung-harp.
-He has studied archaic wire-strung harp techniques for many years, as well as the historical documents connected to ancient Gaelic harps.
-In 2020 he started as PhD candidate at the DTEPS – ELLIADD laboratory, University of Bourgogne Franche-Comté, with ancient Gaelic harp as the object of his doctoral studies.
+He has studied archaic wire-strung harp techniques for many years, as well as the historical documents connected to ancient Gaelic harps, which were also subject of his PhD thesis.

-At previous Nordic Harp Meetings, Vincent taught the following workshops:
+At previous Nordic Harp Meetings, Vincent gave the following workshops and lectures:

 - Wire-strung harp techniques: coupled hands and gracing.